joyingwol/PGRStudio/README.md

 # PGRStudio - Archeland 1.14 version (Original from https://github.com/Razmoth/PGRStudio )
 Check out the [original AssetStudio project](https://github.com/Perfare/AssetStudio) for more information.

-This is the release of PGRStudio, Modded AssetStudio that should work with Punishing: Gray Raven.
+This is the release of PGRStudio, Modded AssetStudio that should work with Archeland 1.14 KR version.
+(Future should also correspond to the international version.)
 _____________________________________________________________________________________________________________________________

 Some features are: